BenjaminDobler/ngtron/README.md

 # NgTron

 Angular CLI extension based on Schematics and Builders for building angular based electron applications.
-This project used the new architect API which is currently in Beta and will ship with angular 8.
+This project uses the new architect API which is currently in Beta and will ship with angular 8.

 # Installation